Page 2 of 20

 Create a fun, fast baby quilt using one block, four fabrics, and BOTH beautiful sides!

-The new Seashore Friends quilt is made with this one block – Reflecting 4-Patch.
+Firstly, the new Seashore Friends quilt is made with this one block – Rippling 4-Patch.

 Image of Reflecting 4-Patch

-To start, the Reflecting 4-Patch block is made with seven squares and two 4-patch units.
-Make the reflection by using the reverse of each fabric for the “sunlight on the crest of the waves”.
+To start, the Rippling 4-Patch block is made with seven squares and two 4-patch units.
+You’ll make the swell of the rippling wave “reflect” by using the reverse of each fabric to mimic the sunlight on the crest of the waves.

 Use both beautiful sides of four fabrics!